hraberg/shen.clj/README.markdown

 ### Known Issues

-The suite is now running, slowly but surely.
-79% passing in ~5 minutes.
+The suite is now running, slowly but surely:

     [... loads of output ...]
     passed ...
 117